menuclose

 Final thoughts

 Vanguard is basic in functionality and choice but offers a very good service for less experienced investors and those looking for simple long-term investments — perhaps those looking ahead to retirement.
-Fees in general are low.
-Vanguard is worthy of consideration by savers looking to take a hands-off approach to investing.
-The new addition of the mobile app is also great for being able to view your account easily through your smartphone.
+Fees in general are low, although if you have only a small amount to invest, there will likely be other cheaper platforms.
+Vanguard is worthy of consideration by savers looking to take a hands-off approach to investing, either through an ISA, SIPP, or general investment account.

 Vanguard Star Ratings